- Winter/Spring 2021

 continue, and this is an option (though all agree that

-waiting until the Easter Octave is past is a good idea.
-If
+waiting until a future date is a good idea).
+If you are

-you are interested in participating in a continuation of
+interested in participating in a continuation of this

-+Riegel by email or, better yet, join thr the Johann Arndt Reading Group on
++Riegel by email or, better yet, join the Johann Arndt Reading Group on

 Discipline, Spiritual & Temporal (March 25)